liflab/beepbeep-3-book/pre-markdown/core/README.md

 {@img doc-files/basic/TrimPull.png}{Pulling events from a `Trim` processor.}{.6}

 As one can see, the `Trim` processor is depicted as a box with a pair of scissors; the number of events to be trimmed is shown in a small box on one of the sides of the processor.
-Let us see what happens when we call `pull` on `Trim` six times.
+Let us see what happens when we `pull` is called six times on `Trim`.
 The first call to `pull` produces the following line:

     The event is: 4

 This indeed corresponds to the *fourth* event in `source`'s list of events; the first three seem to have been cut off.
 But how can `trim` instruct `source` to start sending events at the fourth?
-Then answer is: it does not.
-There is no way for a processor upstream or downstream to "talk" to another and give it instructions to behave in a special way.
+In fact, the answer is that it does not.
+There is no way for a processor upstream or downstream to "talk" to another and give it instructions as to how to behave.
 What `trim` does is much easier: upon its first call to `pull`, it simply calls `pull` on its upstream processor four times, and discards the events returned by the first three calls.

 At this point, `pull` behaves like `Passthrough`: it lets all events out without modification.
 The rest of the program goes as follows: